ChristinWhite/ansible-role-atom/README.md

 ## Ansible

-Non-Superlumic configuration and testing will be completed after basic role is complete.
+Non-Superlumic configuration and testing will be completed after basic role is finished.

 # License